teoguso/fluffy-flower/README.md

-# Technical task for the role of a Data Scientist at the Marketing Tech dept. of Delivery Hero SE
+# Technical task for the _Data Scientist_ role at the Marketing Tech dept., Delivery Hero SE

 The exercise is based on a simplified version of a real model built by our team. *Its objective* is, to predict whether a customer is going to return (order again from us) in *the upcoming 6 months* or not.
 So the main idea is, *to create an algorithm to correctly predict the **_is_returning_customer_*** label (see details [here](#Labeled-data)) based on the [provided data](#Data-dictionary).